thunderbird/webext-support/scripts/hackToolbarbutton/README.md

 ### allowDefaultAction(window, buttonId, allow)

-Disables or Enables the default onclick action of the button.
+Disables or enables the default onclick action of the button.
 If disabled, a click will open the menu instead of triggering the default action.

 ```
 hackToolbarbutton.allowDefaultAction(